antmicro/sv-bugpoint/README.md

 ```

 The output directory will be populated with:
-- `sv-bugpoint-minimized.sv` - minimized code that satisfies the assertion checked by the provided script.
-It contains concatenated output of every input file.
-It is dumped only at the beginning and end of the minimization process,
-- `sv-bugpoint-<INPUT_SV>` - minimalized code for each input file.
+- `minimized/<INPUT_SV>` - minimized code for each input file.
 They are updated after each successful pass,
 - `tmp/<INPUT_SV>` - a copy of the previous file with a removal attempt applied, to be checked with the provided script,
+- `sv-bugpoint-combined.sv` - if sv-bugpoint is launched with multiple input files, this file contains concatenation of all files in `minimized/` directory.
+It should be treated more as live preview of how minimization is going rather than as source of truth - it is very likely that concatenation will make no sense.
+If sv-bugpoint is executed on single input file, it is simply a copy of `minimized/<INPUT_SV>`.
-- `sv-bugpoint-trace<INPUT_SV>` - verbose, tab-delimited trace with stats and additional info about each removal attempt ([example](examples/caliptra_verilation_err/sv-bugpoint-trace)).
+- `debug/trace` - verbose, tab-delimited trace with stats and additional info about each removal attempt ([example](examples/caliptra_verilation_err/out/debug/trace)).
   It can be turned into a concise, high-level summary with the [`sv-bugpoint-trace_summary script`](scripts/sv-bugpoint-trace_summary) ([example](examples/caliptra_verilation_err/sv-bugpoint-trace_summarized)).

 There are flags that enable additional dumps:
-- `--save-intermediates` saves each removal attempt in `<OUT_DIR>/intermediates/attempt<index>.sv`.
+- `--save-intermediates` saves each removal attempt in `<OUT_DIR>/debug/attempts/<INPUT_SV>.<index>.sv`.
-- `--dump-trees` saves dumps of Slang's AST.
+- `--dump-trees` saves dumps of Slang's AST in `<OUT_DIR>/debug/`

 To get more information about available flags, run `sv-bugpoint --help`.